7Block Labs

 2) Write paths: idempotent, replay‑protected, and MEV‑aware

-• Sign with EIP‑155 (chainId) and consider EIP‑712 for typed off‑chain approvals; inside contracts you can read CHAINID (EIP‑1344) to verify domains. (eips.ethereum.org)
+• Sign your transactions with EIP‑155 (chainId) and think about using EIP‑712 for typed off‑chain approvals.
+Inside your contracts, you can use CHAINID (EIP‑1344) to verify domains.
+Check out the details here.

 Example (curl to private relay):